jdwhite88/api-party/README.md

 * Customize website's style

 #### Known Bugs
 * __Routing strips the "api-party" segment from the URL when accessed via GitHub Pages, breaking most of the functionality.
-In the meantime, host the webpage via localhost.__
+In the meantime, host the webpage via localhost.__ (Fixed?)
+* OAuth Access token for Spotify is temporary, and must be refreshed
 * NASA API is implemented using a Demo Key, which is now rate-limited (HTTP error 429).
 Use an API Key specific to the project instead

 ## Author